snaulX/Heroes-of-Melitha/README.md

 After closing of portal you will be in menu again.
 Choose hero and level of difficult and start play.
 It was final map.
 After closing portal you passing the game!
 ## Contributing
 Follow CONTRIBUTING.md
+## How to Run
+1. Download JAR file from https://snaulx.itch.io/heroes-of-melitha.
+After install run it in command line: `java -jar Heroes-of-Melitha-all-4.10.1.jar`.
+-or-
+2. Clone this repository and build `gradlew packageJvmFatJar` and run builded JAR.